davidrhoden/thestacks/posts/stacks-dr-gogo-pocket-foxx-oej-jun-5-2003.md

 I can't remember how this got arranged.
 There was some discontent between the Stacks camp and the Doctor-A-Go-Go camp about the demise of the Sleepy Heads.
 I think the show went just fine though.

+Doctor-a-Go-Go was the band that came out of the breakup of the Sleepy Heads.
+They had a medical theme instead of a sleep theme. i guess we were feeling friendly again.

+Pocket Foxx seemed very young.
+I don't think they had played too many shows.
+I think they had a parental bankroll.
+They were good though.

 I'm unsure of the year on this.

 I silk-screened flyers for it.